-We are going to overview the concept of deduplication and review its approaches available on the market.
+We are going to overview the concept of deduplication and review its approaches available on the market: block-level and file-level deduplication.
 You will also learn about backup deduplication specifics and efficiency.

 Deduplication (dedupe) is a sort of data compression concept, which allows you to lower the volume of stored data.
 But it does this job by eliminating stored data copies, instead of using data optimisation techniques like ZIP compression.